 General Procedures for Appeals of Academic Evaluations

 In accordance with Section 5.3 of the Bylaws of the Board of Regents, the University of Nebraska Medical Center has established a grade appeal procedure which students should follow if they feel their academic progress has been evaluated unfairly.
-A summary of this procedure may be found in the UNMC Student Handbook and the College of Dentistry Operations Manual.
+A summary of this procedure may be found in the UNMC Student Wiki and the College of Dentistry Operations Manual.

 General Procedures for Student Discipline